How to Install Ubuntu 16.04 LTS on a VPS – Step by Step

 Accessing Your VPS for the First Time

 The first thing to do after logging in as root is change the root password to something strong and unique.
 Then take a moment to note your server's IP address, as you will need it for SSH configuration later.
-Most providers show this in their dashboard.
+Most providers display this in their dashboard alongside your server details.

 Creating a Non-Root User with Sudo Privileges

 Working as root for everyday tasks is a security risk.
-A single mistake can cause serious damage.
+A single mistake can cause serious damage to the system.
 Create a regular user account and give it sudo privileges for administrative tasks.

 adduser deploy